 Licence conditions and codes of practice (LCCP)

-A new version of LCCP has been published for those remote operators who will be eligible for ‘host’ operating licences that are being introduced following the recent fees consultation.
+A new version of LCCP has been published for those remote operators who are eligible for host operating licences that have been introduced following the fees consultation in 2016.
 Find out more…

 The Licence conditions and codes of practice set out the requirements you must meet in order to hold your operating licence and your personal licence.
 It is a very important part of running your business and we recommend you subscribe to our e-bulletin so we can notify you of any changes.